 16th century – 17th century: The Protestant Reformation in Europe

 Up until the 16th century, the majority of the population in Catholic countries was illiterate, and reading Latin was generally restricted to the clergy in order to read the Scriptures.
-Starting in 1517 with Luther’s preposition to translate of the bible into the vernacular, new Protestant groups encouraged wider primary school education, hoping this would contribute to a more pious society.
+Starting in 1517 with Luther’s proposition to translate the bible into the vernacular, new Protestant groups encouraged wider primary school education, hoping this would contribute to a more pious society.
 While groups varied on their attitude to education for girls, several were in support of it.
 Luther himself proposed that boys should have four hours of education a day and girls should have two.

 17th – 18th century: The Age of Enlightenment